ivogp87/crypto-market-stats/README.md

 - View the price, market cap and price change for thousands of cryptocurrencies
 - Sort the information by price, market cap, category
+- Add cryptocurrencies to favorites
+- View statistics for crypto exchanges
 - Light and dark mode
 - More features coming soon...